-To find out if the job and the company are legitimate; gather information to help you determine whether the company or job is a good fit for you; find data to help you write targeted resumes and cover letters; find facts to help you answer interview questions such as: Why do you want to work for this company?
+- Find out if the job advertisement and the company that offers it is legitimate. - Find information to help you determine whether the company or job is a good fit for you. - Find data to help you write targeted resumes and cover letters. - Find facts to help you answer interview questions such as: Why do you want to work for this company?